Juanpe/About-SwiftUI/README.md

 * **[🧭 BetterSafariView](https://github.com/stleamist/BetterSafariView)** A better way to present a `SFSafariViewController` or start a `ASWebAuthenticationSession` in SwiftUI.
 * **[MGFlipView](https://github.com/Zaprogramiacz/MGFlipView)** allows to create flipping view in easy way without worrying about flipping animation and flipping logic.
 * **[SwiftUIListSeparator](https://github.com/SchmidtyApps/SwiftUIListSeparator)** View extension to hide/modify List separators in SwiftUI iOS13 and iOS14.
+* **[InfiniteScroller](https://github.com/cointowitcher/InfiniteScroller)** Horizontal and Vertical collection view for infinite scrolling that was designed to be used in SwiftUI

 ##### Layout 🎛
 * **[ASCollectionView](https://github.com/apptekstudios/ASCollectionView)** A SwiftUI collection view with support for custom layouts.